MartaEspinosa/Reconstructing_Macrocomplex/README.md

 - `-o`, `--output-directory`: this argument is **optional**.
 It is expected to be the name of the directory that will be generated and where the output files of the program will be stored.
 If no name is specified, the default output folder will be named “output”.
 Inside this directory, two other folders will be generated: “structures” and “analysis”.

 - `-f`, `--force`: this argument is **optional**.
 By default it is False unless the contrary is specified.
 If it is False and the output directory exists before the program is executed, the program is aborted.
-If it is True, then the contents of the directory will be overwritten.
+If it is True, the contents of the directory will be overwritten.

 - `-v`, `--verbose`: this argument is **optional**.
 If it is specified, the progression log of the program execution is printed to standard error.
 If it is not used, the progression log is generated in a log file but no standard error is shown to the user.

 - `-ofn`, `--output_filename`: this argument is **optional**.
 It is expected to be the name of the file that will contain the final macro-complex built in PDB format.
-If it is not specified, the final model will be called `final_macrocomplex.pdb`.
+If it is not specified, the final model will be named `final_macrocomplex.pdb`.

 The program generates two files: a **final complex in a pdb file**, which will contain the structure of the macro-complex reconstructed, and a **log file** with the progression of the program.
 Both files are always generated but the PDB file is stored in the subdirectory called `structures` and the log in the subdirectory `analysis`.